-Montana has a huge range of ice and mixed climbing available, including massive frozen waterfalls and pictureque days out.
-Memphis Rox is a climbing gym in inner city Memphis, Tennessee where most of the community might never have heard of rock climbing.
+Montana has a huge range of ice and mixed climbing available, including massive frozen waterfalls and picturesque days out.
+Memphis Rox is a climbing gym in inner-city Memphis, Tennessee where most of the community might never have heard of rock climbing.

 It was founded by movie director Tom Shadyac with a “pay what you can” model.
 The idea is that anyone can come in and climb, regardless of what they can afford.
 It allows many people who wouldn’t normally be able to afford to try the sport to come regularly, become part of a community, and learn new skills that give them opportunities they may never have had.